|

 Trail Profile Back to the Top

-Description: This short trail of 0.5 miles starts from the Borchard Path, about 0.2 miles from Via Ricardo.
+Description: This short trail of 0.5 miles starts from the Borchard Trail, about 0.2 miles from Via Ricardo.
 It passes through a nifty tunnel under Borchard Road, makes a sharp left and climbs a short but moderately steep hill, turns right and joins a dirt road that leads down to Sycamore Neighborhood Park.
 The dirt road connects to a decomposed granite path through the park, ending at a very small parking area on Via Mirabella.
 It's worth taking this trail just to see the tunnel under Borchard Rd.

 Technical Rating T2